-As felony drug charges are among the most serious types of crimes according to federal laws and drug crimes are considered highly dangerous to the safety and welfare of the general public, a drug-related felon are not allowed to leave the country.
+A felony drug charges are among the most serious types of crimes according to federal laws and drug crimes are considered highly dangerous to the safety and welfare of the general public, a drug-related felony is not allowed to leave the country.
 That’s why you can obtain a passport throughout the duration of your imprisonment.
-Just in rare cases that you have been convicted of a drug charges involving only a first offense possession of a controlled substance, the US Secretary of State may qualify you and issue you a passport in humanitarian cases.
+Just in rare cases that you have been convicted of a drug charge involving only a first offense possession of a controlled substance, the US Secretary of State may qualify you and issue you a passport in humanitarian cases.

 Instructions for getting a passport

-Now, once you have read all-important parts above and understand your eligibility, the following parts are the instructions for getting a passport.
+Now, once you have read all-important parts above and understand your eligibility, the following parts are the instructions.

-Next, get your passport pictures done by an appropriate passport agency or take them at a photo shop.
-Ensure you have 2 photos of yourself in front of a white background, taken within 6 months of passport application, clearly showing your face and be 2-inches in size.
-Remember the most important documents you have to submit is your official court documents which show you have satisfied the court and are not on probation or parole any more.
+Next, get your passport pictures done by an appropriate agency or take them at a photo shop.
+Ensure you have 2 photos of yourself in front of a white background, taken within 6 months of application, clearly showing your face and be 2-inches in size.
+Remember the most important documents you have to submit is your official court documents which show you have satisfied the court and are not on probation or parole anymore.

 In brief, as long as you have not had felony drug convictions or in some certain cases like I’ve mentioned, it’s quite easy for you to obtain a passport.
 However, even with the US passport, you may not be allowed to entering a country according to its nation’s law based on your status as a convicted felon.